 Different vegetables require specific attention during this period.
 But to help make your task easier, here are some straightforward steps to winterize your vegetable garden effectively.

-- Test the Soil: Winter is a good time to test your soil and add necessary changes like compost or lime, preparing the ground for spring planting.
+Winter is a good time to test your soil and make necessary changes, such as adding compost or lime and preparing the ground for spring planting.

 Managing Herbs During the Cold Months